icebert04/icebert04.github.io/_posts/2018-9-1-not-an-ordinary-weekend.md

 6.) **FELIX MANALO SHRINE**
 => Iglesia Ni Cristo (INC) is probably one of the most solid and strongest religious group in the Philippines.
 And they still continuously grow in numbers.
-Here is an unveiled a marker on the birthplace of Felix Manalo, declaring the site as a National Historical Landmark.
+Here is an unveiled marker on the birthplace of Felix Manalo, declaring the site as a National Historical Landmark.
 The marker is located at Tipas, Taguig City, where the ancestral home of Manalo once stood.

 7.) **LAGUNA DE BAY**
 => The largest lake in the Philippines with a surface area of 911–949 km² (352-366 sq mi), with an average depth of about 2.8 meters (9 ft 2 in) and an elevation of about 1 meter (3 ft 3 in) above sea level.